 The museum tells the story of Canada’s military history over many centuries, using artifacts such as vehicles, weapons and uniforms.
 There are also moving personal items, including a small teddy bear that a First World War soldier received from his 10-year-old daughter and carried into battle in his pocket.

-The museum’s Royal Canadian Legion Hall of Honour provides details on the many ways Canadians have commemorated their military history and their soldiers.
-Regeneration Hall is designed to inspire quiet reflection.
-Another space for remembrance, Memorial Hall, is currently closed due to COVID-19 restrictions, and the Remembrance Day events traditionally held at the museum will likely be virtual in 2020.
+The museum’s Royal Canadian Legion Hall of Honour provides details on the many ways Canadians have commemorated their military history and their soldiers, while Regeneration Hall is designed to inspire quiet reflection.
+The Memorial Hall and a variety of Remembrance programming are traditionally the focus around November 11.
 As you enter or leave, look up: Along the façade, you’ll see a pattern of windows that reads “Lest we forget / N’oublions jamais” in Morse code.

 EAST OF DOWNTOWN